bgub/project-rsa-submit/rsa-project-report.md

 #### Encryption

 - Theoretical order of growth: $O(n^2)$
-- Measured constant of proportionality for theoretical order: 1.5625e-04
+- Measured constant of proportionality for theoretical order: 1.2622e-04

-- Empirical order of growth (if different from theoretical): $O(1)$
+- Empirical order of growth (if different from theoretical): $O(\log n)$
-- Measured constant of proportionality for empirical order: 1.9831e+01
+- Measured constant of proportionality for empirical order: 2.4350e+00

 ![Encrypt: Graph of theoretical vs empirical time complexity](encrypt-complexity-graph.png)